danielharrell/SumLect2015/Lost_Idea_LA.md

 can make sense even if the world were never-changing.
 For the difference between learning
-*how* to think and learning *what* to think, so we might say, is precisely the difference between being educated and being indoctrinated.
-We so come to a third reason, leaving all utility aside, we might wonder if a liberal education has any content.
+*how* to think and learning *what* to think, so we might say, is just the difference between being educated and being indoctrinated.
+We so come to a third reason, leaving utility aside, we might wonder if a liberal education has any content.
 For suppose our given condition---that is, our uneducated condition---were to think we know when we don't.
 Or suppose we had answers, in